emissary-ingress/emissary/reference/tls/origination.md

 ## Advanced Configuration Using a `TLSContext`

-If your upstream services require more than basic HTTPS support (e.g. minimum TLS version support) you can create a `TLSContext` for Ambassador Edge Stack to use when originating TLS.
+If your upstream services require more than basic HTTPS support (e.g. minimum TLS version support or SNI support) you can create a `TLSContext` for Ambassador Edge Stack to use when originating TLS.

 ```yaml
 ---